 Growing up, I had a limited sense of style, lacked any creative flair when it came to pulling an outfit together and often matched my top half to my bottom in ways that you weren’t supposed too!
 (I’m probably sounding a little harsh on myself now, but looking back that’s how I felt!).

 So what happened?
-Why was I no longer that little girl who thought what she was ‘normal’?
+Why was I no longer that little girl who thought what she was once ‘normal’?

-I owned nothing outlandish, colourful or risqué because that would have moved me into a place of discomfort.
+I owned nothing striking, colourful or risqué because that would have moved me into a place of discomfort.
 For years, my entire wardrobe, whether it was summer or winter, consisted of long sleeves.
 The bravest thing I done during the summer was wear a top with ¾ length sleeves instead.
 Sandals, summer dresses and shorts were a ‘no go’ area.

 My shopping habits started to change.
 Gradually, I was able to refocus my mind by putting more thought into what I was buying, rather than impulse buying.
 I fell in love with maxi dresses, which kept my legs covered during the summer.
 Pastel colored jeans in pale yellow; lime green and baby pink made me feel summer ready, as opposed to typical denim.
 My caramel coloured skin came alive against citrus colours such as oranges, reds and yellows so I injected instant colour on my top half when teamed with black jeans.
 Before buying anything I would ask myself whether I genuinely needed it and if I had something in my wardrobe that would go with my new purchase.
 In order to make the changes, I had to be strict otherwise I risked adopting my past bad habits.